BigGait: Learning Gait Representation You Want by Large Vision Models: Method

-where the first two terms are recognition losses of the downstream gait model, $L_{rec}$ is the mask reconstruction of the mask branch, and the last two are the smoothness and diversity losses of the denoising branch.
-In our implementations, $\gamma_{rec}, \gamma_{smo}$ and $\gamma_{div}$ is respectively set as $1.0$, $0.01$, and $5.0$.
+\textbf{Loss.} The overall loss can be formulated as: where the first two terms are recognition losses of the downstream gait model, $L_{rec}$ is the mask reconstruction loss, and the last two are the smoothness and diversity losses of the denoising branch.
+In our implementations, $\gamma_{rec}, \gamma_{smo}$ and $\gamma_{div}$ are respectively set to $1.0$, $0.01$, and $5.0$.

 \textbf{Training.} All images are processed with Pad-and-Resize to the size of $448\times224$.
 We use the SGD optimizer with a weight decay of $0.0005$, a momentum of $0.9$ and an initial learning rate of $0.1$.
 The learning rate is reduced by a factor of $0.1$ at the $15$k, $25$k, $30$k and $35$k iterations, and the total number of iterations is $40$k.
-The batch size $(p,k,l)$ is set to $(8,8,8)$, where $p$ is the number of IDs, $k$ the number of sequences per ID, and $l$ the number of frames per sequence.
+The batch size $(p,k,l)$ is set to $(8,8,30)$, where $p$ is the number of IDs, $k$ the number of sequences per ID, and $l$ the number of frames per sequence.
+The sampling strategy of frames from sequence follows GaitBase~\cite{fan2022opengait}.
+The data augmentation operation only contains randomly flipping all images in a sequence.